RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 	// This next line is the same as calling maketable(“line", 1000, 0,0, 1,1, etc.
 	env = maketable("line", 1000, remaining_args)
 	```
+	Note, however, that if an array is passed to a [custom function call](#minc-functions), it is treeated as a single array-type argument with no special item breakout.

 - Array elements may also be other arrays, and can be of different lengths.
 To access the sub-arrays, you “double-index” the "parent" array: